coecms/coecms.github.io/posts/2022-04-26-storage-where-what-why-how.md

 ```
 scratch	<	gdata 	< 	massdata
 ```
-In general the higher up the hierarchy the greater the available storage, but files should be larger as inode quota reduces for the same storage amount.
+In general, the higher up the hierarchy the greater the available storage, but files should be larger as inode quota reduces for the same storage amount.

 Have a data workflow that moves data from scratch to gdata to massdata in a planned manner.